SuperSection/restaurant-review-platform/README.md

 - Download / clone the frontend from source code
 - Install the dependencies with `npm install`
 - Run the frontend project with `npm run dev`

 ---

+## Create all the required Entities

+1. Create the user entity
+2. Create the address address
+3. Create the operating hours entity
+4. Create the photo entity
+5. Create the review entity
+6. Create the restaurant entity

+---